Story-Chief/statamic-3-addon/README.md

-# StoryChief addon for Statamic 3
+# StoryChief Plugin for Statamic

 ## Description